Living Collectively

 Multi-property collectives

-By having multiple properties with different features, participants can self-organise into compatible co-living arrangements that can be re-considered as housing needs change over time.
-For example, while some participants may choose to live on a property that is tailored (through both structural and relational choices) to enable hosting community gatherings at one point in their life, at another point they may seek out the relative calm of a property that prioritises sensory-sensitive friendly spaces (or vice versa).
+Themes might also be articulated to help navigate different accessibility needs or social and communication practices.
+For example, while some participants may choose to live on a property that is tailored (through both structural and relational choices) to enable hosting community gatherings others may seek out the relative calm of a property that prioritises sensory-sensitive friendly spaces.

-In this context, the practice of navigating the emerging relational dynamics is crucial for both within-house collective living, and across-property practices of stewarding these houses for broader benefit.
+There are a lots of questions to be considered around when an established house is ’themed’, when and how a given house-theme might change, and who is involved in those decisions - and these would each need to be determined by each collective.
+For now the point to emphasise is that the practice of navigating the emerging relational dynamics is crucial for both within-house collective living, and across-property practices of stewarding these houses for broader benefit.
 Given this, we expect it will be important to cap each collective at a size that supports high-trust relationships while allowing flexibility in living arrangements (<50 people).
 To pay-it-forward, any more-established collectives can support emerging projects seeking to retrofit and decommodify more housing.
 This approach also allows for the possibility several RAD housing collectives may emerge with distinct directions that can, in turn, help to cultivate dynamics that support the project-group balance of each collective.

 Participating in living collectively